-Hello I am W4PRE my first call, in 1977, was WD4KTG thank you for looking me up in QRZ.
-I live in Ooltewah, TN just outside of Chattanooga, TN.
-My interests include homebrew antenna building, homebrew HF amps, working local VHF and UHF stations.
+Hello I am WW4PM, former calls are W4PRE and WD4KTG (1977), thank you for looking me up in QRZ.
+I live in Ooltewah, TN; 15 miles NE of Chattanooga, TN.
+My interests include home brew antenna building, home brew HF amps, working local VHF and UHF stations.
 I am a manufacturing engineer in the metalworking industry and have been using CAD, CNC Programs, and PLC since the late 70's.
 I enjoy working Field Day, the November Sweepstakes contests, and rag chew.
-I wish to always remember one of Elmer's, "Pappy" K5PRE and thank him for the kind help and patanice in getting me on the air during my novice period.
 Active in the the local Chattanooga Amateur Radio Club, TN, and ALA phone nets.

 Cubex King Bee III quad = 4 elements on 6 meters, 8 elements on 2 meters, and 8 elements on 440 Mhz at 55 feet tilt over tower and Ham IV rotor.

-Cushcraft 11 element 2M yagi and Cushcraft 11 element 440 Mhz yagi, and home brew dual band J-Pole for fixed station work.
+Cushcraft 11 element 2M yagi, Cushcraft 11 element 440 Mhz yagi, and home brew dual band J-Pole for fixed station work.

 Yaesu FT-950 with Heil PR-40 microphone (160M - 6 M)